ethereum/ethereum-org-website/src/content/decentralization/index.md

 - **Deterministic**: The rules produce the same outcome given the same input.
 - **Public records**: A history of how the system has operated is held by multiple participants.

-For a short and sweet explanation, check out this 2-minute video by [Andreas Antonopoulos](https://www.youtube.com/watch?v=NG4u55e3SYo).
-His RIPCORD analogy is a good rule of thumb for judging how open and decentralized a blockchain project really is.

 ## Why is decentralization important? {#why-decentralize}

-Centralized systems work, to a degree.
+Centralized systems can be useful and beneficial.
 Unfortunately, they are prone to some serious risks:

-- Accidental failure (bad decisions by corporate leadership teams, software bugs)
-- Attacks that generate more money than they cost to execute (bank robberies, hardware manufactured with hidden vulnerability)
+- Governance risk (corporate leadership teams might unilaterally make poor decisions)
+- Technical failure (it's more likely for small engineering mistakes to create big problems)
+- Economically feasible attacks (fewer targets generally cost less to attack)
-- Powerful people who conspire against less-powerful people (censorship, exploitation, monopolies)
+- The powerful conspiring against the less-powerful (those in control of centralized systems can engage in censorship, exploitation, monopolies)

-The international economic crisis in 2008 was the direct result of systematic exploitation and bad decision-making.
-Perhaps unsurprisingly, Bitcoin began to gain popularity in the aftermath as a decentralized alternative to traditional assets.
+The international economic crisis in 2008 resulted from systematic exploitation and poor decision-making.
+Perhaps unsurprisingly, Bitcoin gained popularity in the aftermath as a decentralized alternative to traditional assets.

 Decentralized systems reduce or eliminate many of the risks inherent in centralized ones.
 It depends on the exact architecture, but here are some examples of how:

 - **Diversity**: Including diverse members and structural elements that (collectively) are unlikely to fail.
 - **Dispersion**: Eliminating single points of failure and therefore increasing the cost of attacks.
-- **Mutuality**: Creating networks in which corruption, collusion, and other bad actions would hurt the people trying to gain.
+- **Mutuality**: Exploitation of other participants results in losses for the exploiter.
-- **Distribution**: Distributing decision making power so that it would be difficult (or at least unprofitable) for an individual member or group of members to obtain control or undue influence.
+- **Distribution**: Making it difficult to obtain unilateral control of resources or undue influence on important decisions.
 - **Integrity**: Building networks of people who work towards principles of decentralization (as opposed to a network of people who, say, buy a large amount of a single currency when it is worth almost nothing and then proceed to exaggerate the benefits of their choice while bashing all other projects).
-- **Resistance**: In general, building things that resist unwanted behavior instead of things that punish or mitigate it.
+- **Resistance**: Making unwanted behaviors impossible (as opposed to mitigating resulting losses or punishing people).

 ## Trust and consequences {#trust-in-decentralization}